|Viral Populations and Pathogenesis - CNRS URA 3015|

 |HEAD||Dr. Marco VIGNUZZI / firstname.lastname@example.org|

-Our new group is building on observations and in vivo models developed by Vignuzzi et al. to study the behaviour of RNA viruses as populations during the course of an infection.
+Our group is studying the behaviour of RNA viruses as populations during the course of an infection.
 Like any population of organisms, a virus population interacts with, reacts to, influences and is influenced by the environment it inhabits.
 We are interested in following the population dynamics and fluctuation of an RNA virus population as it enters the “virgin” territory of a new host and is eventually transmitted from this host during infection.
 When a host is infected, relatively few virus particles form the founding population that replicates, expands and disseminates during systemic infection.
 This expanding population encounters numerous environmental changes and challenges that include physical/anatomical barriers, tissue specific environments and the innate and adaptive immune responses.
 The arms race that occurs between virus and host environment influences the population structures that are eventually transmitted to new hosts, either naive or immune.
-We are hoping to identify the points during infection when the virus population is either most fragmented, most restricted or most heavily challenged by environmental pressure – target points for antiviral approaches.
+Using new tools and technologies, we hope to identify the points during infection when the virus population is either most fragmented, most restricted or most heavily challenged by environmental pressure – target points for antiviral approaches.

 1: Vignuzzi M, Wendt E, Andino R. 2008.
 Engineering attenuated virus vaccines by controlling replication fidelity.
 Nat Med.
 2008 Feb;14(2):154-61.
 PMID: 18246077